-In case, there is an operator-configured association that was configured with association parameters (such as association identifier, association type and association source) at the local PCEP speaker.
-Later the PCEP session gets established with the association source and a new operator-configured range is learned during session establishment.
-At this time, the local PCEP speaker MUST remove any this association by removing any LSPs that are part of it (and notifying this change to the PCEP peer).
-If a PCEP speaker receives an association for an operator configured association and the association identifier is not in the operatorconfigured association range for the association-type and association-source, it MUST generate an error (as described in Section 5.4).
+In case, there is an operator-configured association that was configured with association parameters (such as association identifier, association type and association source) at the local PCEP speaker, later the PCEP session gets established with the association source and a new operator-configured range is learned during session establishment.
+At this time, the local PCEP speaker MUST remove any associations that were not in the new operator configured range (by removing any LSPs that are part of it (and notifying this change to the PCEP peer)).
+If a PCEP speaker receives an association for an operator configured association and the association identifier is not in the operator-configured association range for the association-type and association-source, it MUST generate an error (as described in Section 6.4).

-5. ASSOCIATION Object
+6. ASSOCIATION Object

-5.1.
+6.1.
 Object Definition